pixel

 Three computing paradoxes

-Also I just need to post these three links; the links to explanations of the three computing-related paradoxes from the Explanation Guide Info homesite, see this site here: http://explanation-guide.info, for everybody to surely read it.
-It is a site with various explanations, definitions, terms and so on, both for the computing/technology and non-computing/technology related topics.
+Also I just need to post these three links; the links to explanations of the three computing-related paradoxes from the Explanation Guide Info homesite, see this website here: http://explanation-guide.info, for everybody to surely read it.
+It is a website with various explanations, definitions, terms and so on, both for the computing/technology and non-computing/technology related topics.
 It is somehow similar to the Wikipedia free encyclopedia, check out this website: http://en.wikipedia.org, and also see my contributions few paragraphs below.
 Anyways, here they are "Birthday Paradox": http://explanation-guide.info/meaning/Birthday-paradox.html, "Sleeping barber problem": http://explanation-guide.info/meaning/Sleeping-barber-problem.html, "Dining philosophers problem": http://explanation-guide.info/meaning/Dining-philosophers-problem.html.

 The "drop-down box" menu